 One layout isn’t necessarily better than the other, and I do feel this is simply another area where you quickly adapt your style accordingly.

 A couple of other things to mention.
-The MPC X has that bigger titling screen, it’s the same resolution as the 7″ screen so everything is just scaled up in size – this means if you have big fat fingers you’ll probably enjoy the touchscreen UI a lot more (some areas of the UI are a bit fiddly to use at the best of times).
+The MPC X SE has that bigger titling screen, it’s the same resolution as the 7″ screen so everything is just scaled up in size – this means if you have big fat fingers you’ll probably enjoy the touchscreen UI a lot more (some areas of the UI are a bit fiddly to use at the best of times).
 The adjustable screen is also definitely an ergonomic bonus as it helps avoid having to ‘hunch’ over your MPC.
 The workaround for the other MPCs is to use some kind of tilting stand.

 Storage & File Transfers

 Alternatively you can use USB disks but this will use up one of your USB ports although you can use USB hubs to expand this on all models.
-It’s important to note that the MPC One is only USB 2.0, while the others use USB 3.0, so USB speeds will be slower on the One.
+It’s important to note that the MPC One Plus is only USB 2.0, while the others use USB 3.0, so USB speeds will be slower on the One.

 Check out my article comparing the different Standalone MPC disk options.